Find Affordable College Courses

 Fairfax, VA

-George Mason University did quite well in this year’s ranking of the most popular places for information technology students to get a master’s degree.
-It came in at #8 on the list.
+George Mason University came in at #8 in this year’s edition of the Most Popular Information Technology Master’s Degree Schools in Virginia ranking.
 Located in the suburb of Fairfax, GMU is a public college with a very large student population.

 Of the 10 students majoring in IT at GMU, 70% are male and 30% are female.

-Read full report on Information Technology at George Mason University
+Full Information Technology at George Mason University Report

-Virginia Commonwealth University ranked #9 on this year’s Most Popular Information Technology Master’s Degree Schools in Virginia list.
-Located in the midsize city of Richmond, VCU is a public college with a very large student population.
+Virginia Commonwealth University came in at #9 in this year’s edition of the Most Popular Information Technology Master’s Degree Schools in Virginia ranking.
+Located in the midsize city of Richmond, VCU is a public school with a fairly large student population.

-Read full report on Information Technology at Virginia Commonwealth University
+Full Information Technology at Virginia Commonwealth University Report

 Best Information Technology Colleges in the Southeast Region